MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 ## Task 7
 Write a method that generates a `Comparator<String>` that can be normal or reversed, case-sensitive or case-insensitive or space-insensitive, or any combination thereof.
 Your method should return a lambda expression.

+## Task 8
+Generalize Exercise 5 by writing a static method that yields a `ColorTransformer` that adds a frame of arbitrary thickness and color to an image.